Innovative Keratoconus Treatment

 Corneal cross-linking, also known as CXL, is a recently released FDA approved treatment for mild to moderate keratoconus.
 CXL is considered a minimally invasive procedure and has been found to be effective for many patients diagnosed with keratoconus.

 When people are first diagnosed with keratoconus, it can be treated using glasses and soft contact lenses.
 As the disease progresses, a more aggressive treatment regimen becomes necessary.
 Once keratoconus has progressed beyond a certain point, eyeglasses and contacts are no longer effective treatment options.
 Instead, many patients find that severe keratoconus is treated by undergoing a corneal transplant.
-However, for patients who have mild to moderate keratoconus, there is a new treatment option available called Corneal Cross-Linking (CXL).
+However, for patients who have mild to moderate keratoconus, there is a FDA approved treatment option available called Corneal Cross-Linking (CXL).

 In epithelium-off CXL, the eye doctor will remove the first layer of the cornea, which is known as the epithelium.
 Removing the epithelium ensures that treatment is most effective.
 The epithelium removal process is painless and performed very quickly.
 When the epithelium has been fully removed, your eye doctor will apply liquid riboflavin drops to the eye.
 When the drops have been absorbed into your eye, they are then activated by using UV light.
 During the activation step, you will sit with the light in your eye for an extended period, which will be determined by your eye doctor.
 Next, a special kind of contact lens will be placed on your eye to help with healing.